aco4/LymeQuote/index.md

 quotes = [
-    new Quote("Education is the most powerful weapon which you can use to change the world.", "Nelson Mandela"), new Quote("Out of suffering have emerged the strongest souls; the most massive characters are seared with sars.", "Edwin Hubbel Chapin"), new Quote("Why is the medical community complacently treating patients with inflammatory autoimmune diseases with immunosuppresives when these drugs only treat symptoms — not root cause — and put patients at greater risk for developing potentially life-threatening opportunistic infections and cancers?", "Neil Spector, MD"), new Quote("Three things cannot long be hidden: the sun, the moon, and the truth.","Buddha"), new Quote("Wisdom begins in wonder.","Socrates")
+    new Quote("Education is the most powerful weapon which you can use to change the world.", "Nelson Mandela"), new Quote("Out of suffering have emerged the strongest souls; the most massive characters are seared with scars.", "Edwin Hubbel Chapin"), new Quote("Why is the medical community complacently treating patients with inflammatory autoimmune diseases with immunosuppresives when these drugs only treat symptoms — not root cause — and put patients at greater risk for developing potentially life-threatening opportunistic infections and cancers?", "Neil Spector, MD"), new Quote("Three things cannot long be hidden: the sun, the moon, and the truth.","Buddha"), new Quote("Wisdom begins in wonder.","Socrates")